linagee/cordova-androidpublisher/README.md

 **cordova plugin add https://github.com/linagee/cordova-androidpublisher.git**

-**cordova build android --publish**
+**cordova build android --publish --release**

-Cordova will be forced to build a release build.
+(TODO) Cordova will be forced to build a release build.
 Apps in Google Play Store are required to be signed.
 This plugin will complain if it can't generate a signed APK.

 Cordova Setup
 =============